GibbyZai/confluent/README.md

     - `customers`

 ---
-## Step 6 – Validate Partitions and Replication
+## 6. Validate Partitions and Replication
 ### 6.1 Validate topics in `dev`

 1. In `dev` → `dev-cluster`, open **Topics**.